Differential estimates for fast first-order multilevel nonconvex optimisation: Nonconvex forward-backward type methods with inexact updates

+Recalling the preliminary discussion in \cref{sec:semicon}, we pick a self-adjoint and positive semi-definite \term{preconditioning operator} $M \in \linear(X; X^*)$.
+We then intent to solve this problem with an implicit method of the rough form

-Here the approximate inclusion “$\approxin$” generalises the inexact gradient $\estgrad F(\this x)$ to more general forms of inexact.
-We will make it more precise through the growth inequalities of \cref{sec:fb:growth}.
-The \term{preconditioning operator} $M \in \linear(X; X^*)$ is self-adjoint and positive semi-definite.
-We could generalise $M$ to a Bregman divergence, but choose simplicity of presentation; see, however, \cref{rem:fb:bregman}.
+Here the approximate inclusion “$\approxin$” generalises the inexact gradient $\estgrad F(\this x)$ to other forms of inexactness.
+We will make the---for the moment---imprecise notion more precise through the growth inequalities of \cref{sec:fb:growth}.
+Besides being essential for constructing primal-dual methods, as we will shortly see, $M$ allows working in non-Hilbert spaces in \cref{sec:eit} or \cite{tuomov-predict}, or avoiding Riesz representations in Hilbert spaces, such as $H^{-1/2}(\Omega)$, in \cref{sec:minsurf}.
+We could generalise $M$ to a Bregman divergence, but choose simplicity of presentation.

 Algorithms of the form \eqref{eq:fb:implicit} with an exact inclusion for $\totalest{k+1}$, cover many common splitting algorithms, such as Douglas–Rachford splitting (DRS) and the primal-dual proximal splitting (PDPS) of \cite{chambolle2010first}; see \cite{clason2020introduction,tuomov-proxtest}.
 As we will see in the following examples, with an inexact inclusion, besides the inexact gradients of \cref{sec:tracking}, the approach also covers inexact proximal maps and mismatched adjoints \cite{lorenz2023mismatch} in primal-dual methods.
-In exact proximal maps were used, e.g., in \cite{tuomov-predict} for point source localisation in measure spaces.
+Inexact proximal maps were used, e.g., in \cite{tuomov-predict} for point source localisation in measure spaces.